TheoW03/MRA32/README.md

 # QtMRA32

-WIP, ARM assembler, written in C++
+a ARM7TDMI-S 32-bit assembler, written in C++

 coded by TheoW03